-Columbus Humane Principles of Persuasion
+Columbus Humane and the Principles of Persuasion

 26% Increase in Net Revenue.